dasteihn/minifftw/README.md

 ## Project Status

-This project is work in progress and currently in beta state.
+According to tests on AMD64 on Debian and Arch Linux, mfftw generates valid results.
+Therefore the project is judged to be ready for productive use.

-In my tests it computes valid results.
-Though you'd might want to check for yourself before using it.
+Run the test `sanity.py` with parameters of your choice to check behavior on your system.
+The script should be self explaining ;)

-The API will most likely remain stable, though functions' behavior might change.
+The API will most likely remain stable, though minor changes in a functions behavior might get implemented.

 ### Implemented FFTW functionality